 Hamiltonian systems, is a subfield of dynamical systems that includes Celestial Mechanics and all physical, mechanical systems that conserve energy.
 A pendulum without friction is a simple example of Hamiltonian system.
-My research in that field was centered on finding periodic orbits for these systems.
+My research in that field has been centered on finding periodic orbits for these systems.
 I helped develop variational methods that arise from decomposing the time evolution of the system into finite time steps (leading to symplectic maps).
-In this context, I came across some strange objects that I baptised ghost tori.

-My Mathematical Biology interest is in plant pattern formation (phyllotaxis).
+My main Mathematical Biology interest is in plant pattern formation (phyllotaxis).
 One well publicized phenomenon is the very frequent occurrence of Fibonacci numbers of spirals in sunflowers, pine cones and many other plants.
-My colleagues (P. Atela, S. Douady, J. Dumais, S. Hotton) and I have studied different mathematical models where one can prove theorems explaining this phenomenon (as well as others lesser known phenomena).
+My colleagues Pau Atela, Jacques Dumais, Stéphane Douady, Scott Hotton, and I have studied different mathematical models where one can prove theorems explaining this phenomenon, among others.
+The concepts we introduced can be used to analyze plant data.
 In collaboration with the Smith Botanic Garden, we also created an exhibit "Plant Spiral: Beauty You Can Count On".
-It has toured Europe and is now accessible in virtual form on our Phyllotaxis website, which also contains a variety of informations about phyllotaxis.
+It is now accessible in virtual form on our Phyllotaxis website, which also contains a variety of informations about phyllotaxis.
+My other biomathematical research project have included plasticity in the arm race between crabs and snails (with David Smith and students), and zebra fish neurogenesis (with Michael Baressi, Nessy Tania and students).

-I was born in France and raised partly in Northen Africa.
+Personal Information I was born in France and raised partly in Northen Africa.
 I also lived two years in Mexico.
 Before coming to Smith College, I held positions at U. of Minesota, ETH (Zurich), SUNY Stony Brook and UC Santa Cruz.
-I directed the Smith Geneva JYA program in 2003-04.
+I directed the Smith Geneva JYA program in 2003-04, and the Paris JYA program in 2014-2015.
+You can often see me at the French and Spanish tables (mondays and Wednesdays at Duckett House).
 I like playing jazz piano and reading.
-I live in Northampton with my wife Liz and daughter Marguerite.
+I live in Northampton with my wife Liz.

 - A Dynamical System for Plant Pattern Formation: Rigorous Analysis (with P.Atela and S. Hotton), J. Nonlinear Sci.
 Vol. 12 , Number 6 (2002)